 Warning: if you introduce this `AllowUsers` command all users should be listed or people may get locked out of the machine.

-Next create a special key on the backup machine's ibackup user (just hit enter):
+Next create a special password-less key on the backup machine's ibackup user (just hit enter):

 su ibackup ssh-keygen -t ecdsa -f $HOME/.ssh/id_ecdsa_backup